skilldrick/easyforth/index.markdown

 {% include editor.html %}

-One of the nice things about Forth is that the order of operations is completely based on their order in the program: first we push 5 to the stack, then two, then add them and push the result, then push 10 to the stack, then multiply 7 and 10.
+One of the nice things about Forth is that the order of operations is completely based on their order in the program.
+For example, when executing `5 2 + 10 *`, the interpreter pushes 5 to the stack, then 2, then adds them and pushes the result, then pushes 10 to the stack, then multiplies 7 and 10.
 Because of this, there's no need for parentheses to group operators with lower precedence.